telerik/blazor-docs/components/toolbar/overview.md

 ## Events

-The Blazor ToolBar generates events that you can handle and further customize its behavior.
+The Blazor ToolBar fires events that you can handle and further customize its behavior.
 [Read more about the Blazor ToolBar events]({%slug toolbar-events%}).

 ## Parameters